 Manual Wi-Fi Connection

-At the connection screen, click “Connect info” and a new window is shown with connection options.
+At the connection screen, click “Connect info” and a new window will show with connection options.

 Click “Wi-Fi Manual Connect".

 Scan the QR code with your iPad or enter the four sets of numbers into your secondary Mac:

 Note: Your number sets may be different from this example.

 Why are Wi-Fi connection and Manual Wi-Fi connection not working?

 Local Wi-Fi networks use different routers, and each router is configured in its own way.
 It is hard to point to a specific reason why things are not working in your network.